odoo/runbot/README.md

 ## Dockerfiles

-Runbot is using a Dockerfile Odoo model to define the Dockerfile used for builds and is shipped with a default one.
-This default Dockerfile is based on Ubuntu Bionic and is intended to build recent supported versions of Odoo.
+Runbot is using odoo model 'docker file' to define the Dockerfile used for builds and is shipped with a default record.
+This default Dockerfile is based on Ubuntu Noble (24.04) and is capable of building (supported versions of) Odoo.

-The model is using Odoo QWeb views as templates.
+The model uses Odoo QWeb views to compile Dockerfile contents.

 A new Dockerfile can be created as needed either by duplicating the default one and adapt parameters in the view. e.g.: changing the key `'from': 'ubuntu:jammy'` to `'from': 'debian:buster'` will create a new Dockerfile based on Debian instead of ubuntu.
 Or by providing a plain Dockerfile in the template.

 Once the Dockerfile is created and the `to_build` field is checked, the Dockerfile will be built (pay attention that no other operations will occur during the build).

-A version or a bundle can be assigned a specific Dockerfile.
+A specific docker file can be assigned to the models version and bundle.

+The Odoo Runbot team maintains a set of prebuilt docker images that are compatible with actively supported Odoo versions.
+Ask them for a link to use in your own Runbot.

 ## User documentation

 You can find a more detailed user documentation [here](./runbot/documentation/readme.md)